Roman ruins of São Cucufate: History

-Around the end of the 4th millennium, Neolithic clans had already occupied the areas of southern Alentejo, selecting this location, only temporarily, to base their activities.
+By the end of the 4th millennium BCE, Neolithic clans had temporarily occupied the areas of southern Alentejo as a base for their activities.

-The beginnings of the convent were laid down in the first century with the construction a small Roman villa.
-It followed the model of architectural design in that period: built around the baths and peristyle.
+The beginnings of the convent were laid down in the 1st century CE with the construction a small Roman villa.
+It followed that period's model of architectural design in being built around the baths and peristyle.

 Between the 3rd and 4th centuries, construction occurred on what was later considered the second villa complex.
-The massive complex that is visible today dates from the mid-4th century.
+The massive complex visible today dates from the mid-4th century.
 The bath renovations were never completed.
-The villa was abandoned in the mid-5th century or possible earlier at the end of the 4th century (Marceo, p.
+The villa was abandoned sometime between the end of the 4th century and the mid-5th century (Marceo, p.
 130).

-Around the 9th century, the convent was established on the grounds/ruins of the Roman villa, and which persisted until the late 12th century.
-In 1254, the ecclesiastical parish of São Cucufate was installed in the convent, under the supervision of the monastery of São Vicente de Fora.
-The Augustine canons that lived in the convent were later followed by Benedictine monks.
+Around the 9th century, the convent was established on the grounds/ruins of the Roman villa.
+It persisted until the late 12th century.
+In 1254, the ecclesiastical parish of São Cucufate was installed in the convent under the supervision of the monastery of São Vicente de Fora.
+The Augustine canons who lived there were later followed by Benedictine monks.

 Around the 17th century, the buildings were abandoned by the monastic community, although one hermit monk remained.
-With a few discontinuities, transformations and adaptations, the occupation of this space extended until the 18th century, primarily since the contiguous area could be utilized for its rich soils and abundance of water, to establish a small garden and residence.
-It is certain that the chapel continued to serve the small local community until the 18th century.
+With a few discontinuities, transformations, and adaptations, the occupation of this space extended until the 18th century, primarily because the contiguous area's rich soil and abundant water were conducive to a small garden and residence.
+The chapel continued to serve the local community until the 18th century.